Domestic biogas generated from animal waste

 Carbon project (GS VER)

 With the development and maintenance of biodigesters, the Biogas Program in Vietnam supports more than 790,000 people in over 55 provinces.
 Utilizing local labor and resources, the program harnesses biogas from animal waste to provide households with fuel.

 Much of Vietnam lack proper waste management.
 For communities, this means hygiene and odor issues.
 For the environment, it means polluted waterways and significant greenhouse gas emissions.
 It also means letting a valuable energy source go to waste.

 Meanwhile, households struggle to meet their energy needs safely.
 Wood is often burned indoors resulting in respiratory and eye problems.
 The income spent on these fuels and the time spent by women and children gathering it could be used for other important purposes.

 You can help turn a problem into an energy solution.
-The Biogas Program in Vietnam, a partnership between SNV Netherlands Development Organisation and the Ministry of Rural Development, works to harness biogas from animal waste, turning a waste problem into a variety of opportunities.
+The Biogas Program in Vietnam, a partnership between SNV Netherlands Development Organisation and the Ministry of Agriculture and Rural Development (MARD), works to harness biogas from animal waste, turning a waste problem into a variety of opportunities.
 Utilizing local labor and resources, the project works with farmers to construct biogas digesters that convert methane from animal waste into fuel for household use.

 hectares of forest

 - Won ‘Humanitarian Award’ of World Energy Forum 2012